FR-UN/FRUN-Methane-coal-dust-explosion/README.md

 The order of the data is as follows:

 1. Data for Figure 4
 2. Data for Figure 5
+3. Source files of the AI algorithms - Figure 14 was generated from python with this files
 4. Source files of the Matlab code for the miner trajectories - Figure 13 was generated from Matlab with this code
 5. CFD files - Figures 8 and 12 were generated from Ansys Fluent with these files

-5. Source files of the AI algorithms - Figure 14 was generated from python with this files

-6. Input file for the Ventsim simulations - Figure 11 is a screenshoot of this simulation

-For more information please contact Alejandro Molina: amolinao@unal.edu.c
+6. Input file for the Ventsim simulations - Figure 11 is a screenshoot of this simulation For more information please contact Alejandro Molina: amolinao@unal.edu.co